ForLoveOfCats/fae/docs/language_reference.md

 // Slice of 0 values of specified type `f64`
 let _ = []f64 {}
 ```
-**Note**: It is planned to add statically sized array types to Fae at which point the slice initializer syntax will become the array initializer syntax instead.
-Using this syntax to initialize slices is a stopgap solution.

 The items pointed to by the slice may be accessed with the index unary operator and a zero-based index of type `isize`.
 If the slice is of mutable values then indexing allows modification of the indexed item.
 Taking the address of the item is also valid.
 If the index is beyond the range of the slice length the operation will trigger a panic, terminating the application.
 ```